blainehansen/vue-async-everything/README.md

 import VueAxios from 'vue-axios'
 Vue.use(VueAxios, axios)

-import VueAsyncEverything from 'vue-async-everything' Vue.use(VueAsyncEverything, {
+import VueAsyncProperties from 'vue-async-properties' Vue.use(VueAsyncProperties, {
 	// this could set the default url on the axios instance as well
 	apiRoot: 'http://example.com/v1/',
 	debounce: 2000,